noeddi2be/2048aigs/README.md

 I still needed a method to relay the score to the frontend, which was a bit tricky.
 As the Game does not have a method to return the score, I did not want to use reflection and I wanted to avoid updating the controller, I chose to use the existing difficulty variable to store the score.
 The difficulty is not used in my implementation of the game - and in a sense it is the 'difficulty' reached by the player.
 It could have been solved differently, but I wanted to not break compatibility.
 The best solution would have been to update the Game class and add a new method there.

 ### Next.js Frontend
 The next step was to create the frontend for the game.
-I chose to use Next.js, a React framework, as it is easy to use and I am already a bit familiar with it.
+I chose to use Next.js, a React framework, as I am already a bit familiar with it.
 First i needed to test the API.
-I therefore created a .http file with the important API calls and tested if all was working as expected.
+I therefore created a `2048.http` file in the spring-server package with the important API calls and tested if all was working as expected.

-The project is a single page application with two main files, the layout.tsx and page.tsx.
-In layout.tsx I only added the Title, Description and added a new Google Font.
-I also changed the background of the application in globals.css.
+The project is a single page application with two main files, the `layout.tsx` and `page.tsx`.
+In `layout.tsx` I only added the Title, Description and added a new Google Font.
+I also changed the background of the application in `globals.css`.

-The main part of the application is page.tsx, a react component that renders the game interface.
+The main part of the application is `page.tsx`, a react component that renders the game interface.
 I chose to use a single component for most of the game interfase, and only implemented the gameboard as a separate component.

 In the HomePage component, I use React's state to manage the board, username, password, a token, the score and the game over state.